Southern black-backed gull, Rangitoto

 Rangitoto has been a popular destination for picnickers for well over 100 years.
 A bach community sprung up in the early 1900s.
 Around 30 of these classic kiwi holiday homes remain today, largely unchanged since the 1930s.
 Many of the baches can be seen by taking the track from Rangitoto Wharf to Flax Point.

 Bach 38, adjacent to Rangitoto Wharf, has been turned into a museum and is run by the Rangitoto Island Historic Conservation Trust.
 Visit the museum to learn the history of this unique piece of kiwiana.
-Note: The museum is only open from time to time.
-It is next planned to be open during Easter 2013.
+Visit the Trust's website for opening times.

 Historic bach on Rangitoto Island